 No grading or seeding shall be allowed other than by authorized maintenance personnel.
 No sod or ground shall be broken without specific authorization.

 No vigil light, crushed stone, or bark shall be placed around a monument or marker.
-Glass containers or ornaments of any type are prohibited.
+Glass containers or ornaments of any type are prohibited and will be removed, should they be placed on any grave.

-No signs or lettered wooden boards of any kind shall be allowed.
+No signs or lettered wooden boards of any kind, other than those of the Cemetery Board, shall be allowed.

 The Cemeteries’ staff may remove from cemetery lots anything it considers objectionable or injurious to the uses, purposes and uniform aesthetics of either cemetery, or in violation of any of the rules and regulations governing their operation.

 Wreaths and Christmas greens shall be allowed from December 1 to February 1.
 Annual Flowers, properly secured, shall be allowed from May 1 to September 30.
-Donated plant material will only be allowed in designated memorial planting areas where available and upon approval of GRAHAM, LLC.
+Donated plant material will only be allowed in designated memorial planting areas where available and upon approval.

 Veterans’ flags and holders shall be allowed from May 23 to July 15 and are to be flush with the marker the front base of the grave monument and maintained in proper, presentable condition by the installer.